rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 For example, I wrote the first draught of this in vim into a text file.
 But I copied it into OpenOffice so I could spell-check it before I committed it.
-I hope that all my mistakes were caught, but probably not.
+I hope that all my mistakes were caught, but probably not. [#]_

-PS: Alas, after committing I found some grammar errors.
-Grammar is hard.
+This applies even to the code you write.
+You spent a lot of time and effort on your code, didn't you?
+So why doesn't it look like it?
+The first edition of `SICP <https://mitpress.mit.edu/sicp/>`_ has this quote:

+    Programs must be written for people to read, and only incidentally for machines to execute.

 Summary
 -------